What is a Nuclear Stress Test?

 - You may wear your clothes throughout your test** (no snaps or metal buttons on the front of the shirt)

 - During the test you will be given a tracer through an IV in your arm.

 - Small pads (electrodes) are placed on your upper body to monitor your heart rate.

 - Your first pictures are taken at rest.

-- To get your heart working hard, you will exercise on a treadmill or stationary bike for several minutes.
+- To get your heart working hard, you will exercise on a treadmill for several minutes.

 - If you are not able to exercise a medication may be used as a substitute

 - During the test your heartbeat and blood pressure are monitored closely

 - The day before your test, you need to stop smoking and avoid caffeine.